 In the past, consistent with the recommendations from the Center for Disease Control (CDC) and the American College Health Association, Miami has made information about bacterial meningitis available to students and made the vaccine available at the Student Health Service.
 Two recent developments prompted Miami to take a further step.

-First, a new Ohio law requires that students living in residence halls on campuses receiving state support are required to: 1. demonstrate that they have receive the appropriate immunizations; or, 2. sign a waiver indicating that they are aware of the disease and the risk, and have chosen not to be immunized.
+First, a 2005 Ohio law requires that students living in residence halls on campuses receiving state support are required to: 1. demonstrate that they have receive the appropriate immunizations; or, 2. sign a waiver indicating that they are aware of the disease and the risk, and have chosen not to be immunized.
 This law went into effect for students entering college this fall and is being implemented at Miami as part of the housing contract.

 Also, the CDC, in response to a federal government panel that studied this issue, changed their recommendation to colleges and universities.
 The CDC previously advised that colleges make relevant factual information and the vaccine available to students, but now is recommending all students living in residence halls receive the immunization.